 According to a recent survey, less than 50% of millennial policyholders are satisfied with the key drivers of customer engagement.
 As the millennial demographic continues to expand, now is the time for insurers to consider adopting appropriate technology to meet the demands of this demographic.

-Here is a quick guide, providing you with the three questions you should be asking when considering a claim system upgrade.
+We have developed a quick guide, outlining three questions you should be asking when considering a claim system upgrade.